 Apple introduced the Mac App Store at its October 2010 “Back to the Mac” event, giving an onstage demo of how the online store would work.
 The Mac App Store opened for business in January 2011, a couple months after developers began submitting their wares for Apple’s approval.

-Developers were also given the chance to beta test the OS X Snow Leopard 10.6.6 software update, which eventually landed in the Mac App Store.
+Cupertino also gave developers the chance to beta test the OS X Snow Leopard 10.6.6 software update, which eventually landed in the Mac App Store.

 For a variety of reasons, Mac apps never spawned zeitgeist-capturing hits like Flappy Bird or Pokémon Go.
 As a result, many view the Mac App Store as something of an afterthought when talking about Apple’s various revenue streams.

-In fact, the Mac App Store signaled a fundamental change in the history of software.
-When the Mac App Store launched, it transformed life for a number of developers.
+In fact, the Mac App Store launch signaled a fundamental change in the history of software.
+It actually transformed life for a number of developers.
+Pixelmator, for instance, grossed $1 million in just its first 20 days.
+Another developer, who got publicity from Apple, went from selling seven copies of its app per day to 1,500.

 Do you remember the first app you downloaded from the Mac App Store?
 Leave your comments below.